Wine glass

-A wine glass is a type of glass that is used to drink and taste wine.
-Most wine glasses are stemware (goblets), i.e., they are composed of three parts: the bowl, stem, and foot.
+A wine glass is a type of glass that is used for drinking or tasting wine.
+Most wine glasses are stemware (goblets), composed of three parts: the bowl, stem, and foot.
+There are a wide variety of slightly different shapes and sizes, some considered especially suitable for particular types of wine.

+Some authors recommend one holds the glass by the stem, to avoid warming the wine and smudging the bowl; alternately, for red wine it may be good to add some warmth.

+Before "glass" became adopted as a word for a glass drinking vessel, a usage first recorded in English c.
+1382, wine was drunk from a wine cup, of which there were a huge variety of shapes over history, in many different materials.
+Wine cups in precious metals remained in use until the Early Modern period, but as glass got better and cheaper, were generally replaced everywhere except in churches, where chalices are still normally in metal.
+In wealthy homes in England, glasses replaced silver wine cups of very similar size and shape in the 1600s.

 Shapes

 The effect of glass shape on the taste of wine has not been demonstrated decisively by any scientific study and remains a matter of debate.
 One study suggests that the shape of the glass is important, as it concentrates the flavour and aroma (or bouquet) to emphasize the varietal's characteristic.
 One common belief is that the shape of the glass directs the wine itself into the best area of the mouth for the varietal despite flavour being perceived by olfaction in the upper nasal cavity, not the mouth.
 The importance of wine glass shape could also be based on false ideas about the arrangement of different taste buds on the tongue, such as the discredited tongue map.

-Most wine glasses are stemware, that is they are goblets composed of three parts: the bowl, stem, and foot.
+Most wine glasses are stemware, composed of three parts: the bowl, stem, and foot.
 In some designs, the opening of the glass is narrower than the widest part of the bowl to concentrate the aroma.
 Others are more open, like inverted cones.
 In addition, "stemless" wine glasses (tumblers) are available in a variety of sizes and shapes.
 The latter are typically used more casually than their traditional counterparts.

+According to the wine critic for The New York Times, the bowl of the glass should be large enough to generously fill a quarter of the glass, it should be transparent, widest at the base and tapering inward to the rim to channel aromas upward.

+A 2015 study by Kohji Mitsubayashi of Tokyo Medical and Dental University and colleagues found that different glass shapes and temperatures can bring out completely different bouquets and finishes from the same wine.
+The scientists developed a camera system that images ethanol vapor escaping from a wine glass.

 Some common types of wine glasses are described below.